 Monica was from Thagaste, in Northern Africa, a Roman colony, and seems to have been a Christian from her childhood.
-The story goes that as a little girl, when she was asked to pour her parents a glass of wine from their cellar, she would often help herself – until a servant caught and reprimanded the young bibbler.
+The story goes that as a little girl, when she was asked to pour her parents a glass of wine from their cellar, she would often help herself to a wee drop – until a servant caught and reprimanded the young bibbler.
 This struck her conscience, she repented and was baptized.

-We will speak of Augustine tomorrow, the wayward son, wandering through the labyrinth of various philosophies, before finally realizing his mother had been right all along – the perseverance of her years of prayer, and her support in what was good in Augustine, while rejecting in him what was bad – she once drove him from her table – led to the conversion of one of the greatest minds of history, and the conversion of untold others by his writings and example.
-As Saint Ambrose said to Monica, when she was tempted to despair of her son, that ‘the child of such tears should never perish’.
+We will speak of Augustine tomorrow, the wayward son, wandering through the labyrinth of various philosophies, before finally realizing his mother had been right all along.
+The perseverance of her years of prayer, and her support in what was good in Augustine, while rejecting in him what was bad – she once drove him from her table – led to the conversion of one of the greatest minds of history, and the conversion of untold others by his writings and example.
+As Saint Ambrose said to Monica, when she was tempted to despair of her son, ‘the child of such tears should never perish’.

 After his conversion in late August, 386, they spent six peaceful months together, with Monica ready now for eternity.
 The gist of their final conversation is recounted in today’s Office.
 Son, with nothing in this world now affords me delight.
 I do not know what there is now left for me to do or why I am still here, all my hopes in this world being now fulfilled.